-The C. albicans filamentous growth program is comprised of genes involved in a wide variety of biological processes, several of which had not previously been implicated in filamentous growth and virulence.
+The C. albicans filamentous growth program is comprised of genes involved in a wide variety of biological processes, several of which had not previously been implicated in virulence; many of these genes are also controlled by key transcriptional regulators such as Ume6.
 We have identified four gene classes which appear to be significantly over-represented in the filamentous growth program compared to their representation in the genome as a whole: 1) cell wall components, 2) cell division genes, 3) secreted/degradative enzymes, 4) ER to Golgi transport and secretion genes.
-The C. albicans filamentous growth program also contains a significant number of genes of unknown function.
+The filamentous growth program also contains a significant number of genes of unknown function.
 Several of these genes are unique to C. albicans, suggesting the possibility that they may be important for novel virulence mechanisms.
 Efforts are currently underway to further characterize these genes and determine the precise roles that they play in allowing C. albicans to establish and maintain infection in host tissues.

 4/2011 - Finalist, Burroughs Wellcome Fund Investigators in the Pathogenesis of Infectious Disease Award

 1/2009 - Proceedings of the National Academy of Sciences USA Recruited Author